CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 # Batch Step

 This step will batch all the reports that have been translated within a configured window and send them all in one report to the receiver.
-This message can contain messages from multiple senders for a single topic.
+This report can contain items from multiple senders for a single topic.

 ## Configuration

-This step supports different configuration options on a **per receiver** basis:
+This step supports different configuration options on a **per receiver** basis and are configured as part of onboarding a new receiver:

 - `operation`: whether to perform batching
   - `MERGE`: merge multiple reports before delivering